 This wine is composed of 100% Verdelho from Markus Bokisch’s remarkable Vista Luna Vineyard in the rolling Clements Hills AVA in northeastern Lodi.

 This is a very special vineyard—it is a gently sloping hillside vineyard, mostly north facing, with the soil due to glacial deposits flowing down from the Sierras.
 The soil is a gravelly sandy loam larded with large quartz chunks the size of your fist.
 The sand is iron-rich, giving the soil an ochre-red hue, and the sand plentiful enough that the vineyard is very well drained.

-The juice was fermented in neutral oak barrels and aged for 9 months before bottling, without racking or stirring.
+The juice was fermented in neutral oak barrels and aged for 7 months before bottling, without racking, stirring, or the addition of SO2.
 We succeeded in limiting malo-lactic fermentation and filtered the wine before bottling.
-The total SO2 at bottling was 50 mg/liter with 20 mg/liter free.
+The total SO2 at bottling was 30 mg/liter with 2 mg/liter free.

 97 cases produced.